 Plein Air at the Smith Gilbert Gardens, Kennesaw, GA

 Last week I painted outdoors at a Plein Air event at the Smith Gilbert Gardens in Kennesaw, Georgia, my first plein air outing of the year.
 The weather was wonderful, the garden in full, glorious bloom and there were 30-35 plein air artists who spent two days painting together.
-The other artists were great company, encouraging and inspiring at the same time.

 At the Smith Gilbert Gardens, I completed three paintings with the above being the best of the group.
 The composition is simplified and yet the combination of cool and warm colors works together effectively.